TSummersLab/SMART_matlab/README.md

       * **This section must be executed regardless of whether a movie is to be recorded or not.** It contains variables that must be initialized at least once.
     6. Initialize camera and detect checkerboard
       * Initializes the camera parameters and detects the checkerboard to find the extrinsic matrix which allows a single camera to reconstruct the world position of the Spheros from the pixel value.
       * Before running this section you need to have the camera calibrated and generate a `.mat` file.
 This camera calibration must be done once per camera.
 The calibration data can be stored for future use.
-To calibrate the camera follow these steps in the [Camera Calibration Using Matlab App](#camera-calibration-using-matlab-app) section in the [Appendix](#appendix).
+To calibrate the camera follow these steps in the [Camera Calibration Using MATLAB App](#camera-calibration-using-matlab-app) section in the [Appendix](#appendix).
       * Set the `CameraParam.squareSize` to the value used during the calibration.
       * Set the `CameraParam.paramFile` to the name it was given when the camera parameters were exported. i.e. 'CameraParams_Logitech_640x480_Gans.mat'.
       * Set the `CameraParam.camID` to the index obtained during the "Test Webcam" section.